jdjuan/headscroll/README.md

 ## Known Issues

-1. In mobile, touch scrolling doesn't work
+1. In mobile, touch scrolling doesn't work on certain websites.
+By wrapping an iframe on a div, we have to make the iframe height sufficiently high so that wrapping div displays it correctly.
+But by doing so, some websites might stop working properly on mobile devices when the user attempts a touch scroll.